"Deadly hornets" have now entered the United States - and could decimate the bee population

 YouTube personality Coyote Peterson showed what the sting looks like on his show “Brave Wilderness”.
 The video shows an “instant goose egg” forming on his arm where the hornet stung.

-Conrad Bérubé, beekeeper and entomologist in Nanaimo, British Columbia, told the New York Times that the day after his bite, his legs hurt as if he had the flu, and the bite was the most painful bite that ‘he never knew.
+Conrad Bérubé, beekeeper and entomologist in Nanaimo, British Columbia, told the New York Times that the day after his bite, his legs hurt as if he had the flu, and the bite was the most painful bite that ‘he had never known.

 Washington state officials monitor hornets and set up traps to hopefully mitigate any possible damage.